actigraph/CentrePointWebhookDocumentation/event_types.md

 There's three variations of the event which is denoted in the "status" property: *started* (denotes that processing/ingestion has started), *completed* (denotes processing/ingestion has completed), and *error* (denotes an error occurred during the upload processing).

-This events relates to the processing specific to EPOCH (or 60-second/minute) summary data which is displayed in the CentrePoint Web Portal.
+This event relates to the processing specific to EPOCH (or 60-second/minute) summary data which is displayed in the CentrePoint Web Portal.
 This event is the final step in the processing pipeline for uploads coming in to the CentrePoint system.

 **Webhook event name:**